nhsconnect/CareConnectAPI/pages/restfulapis/restfulapis_conformance_conformance.md

 An example Conformance profile is available [here](Conformance/Spine-VM-ConformanceStatement-1.xml) - client systems should always use the Conformance profile from the above URL as the authoritative conformance statement - this is provided as an example for reference only.

+{% include important.html content="The following draft conformance statement will move as the implementation guide moves on." %}

 ```xml
 <Conformance xmlns="http://hl7.org/fhir">
 	<version value="0.4.0-alpha.0"/>